 Providers who have not signed any contract with us and are not in any of our networks are Out-of-Network Providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
-If you use an Out-of-Network Provider, your entire claim will be denied except for Emergency or Urgent Care.
+If you use an Out-of-Network Provider, your entire claim will be denied except for Emergency or Urgent Care, or unless the services are approved by us as result of a Referral.